anslan/BGE_biomonitoring_wf/README.md

-# BGE_biomonitoring_wf
+# BGE_biomonitoring_workflow

-Repo for developing documentation for DNA-based biomonitoring workflows.
+Repository for developing documentation for DNA-based biomonitoring workflows within the framework of Biodiversity Genomics Europe project.